 Suppose we had a simple one-battery, one-lamp circuit controlled by a switch.
 When the switch is closed, the lamp immediately lights.
 When the switch is opened, the lamp immediately darkens: (Figure below)

 What would happen, though, if the wires carrying power to the lamp were 186,000 miles long?
-Since we know the effects of electricity do have a finite speed (albeit very fast), a set of very long wires should introduce a time delay into the circuit, delaying the switch’s action on the lamp: (Figure below)
+Since we know an electric signal has a finite speed (albeit very fast), a set of very long wires should introduce a time delay into the circuit, delaying the switch’s action on the lamp: (Figure below)

-Likewise, electron motion “coupling” travels approximately at the speed of light, although the electrons themselves don’t move that quickly.
+Likewise, the electric charge carriers motion “coupling” travels approximately at the speed of light, although the electric charge carriers themselves don’t move that quickly.
 In a very long circuit, this “coupling” speed would become noticeable to a human observer in the form of a short time delay between switch action and lamp action.